masaki39/outline-converter/README.md

 ### Custom Converter

 Control text transformation at each indentation level (1-5).
 For each level, add text before/after content or ignore content entirely.

+Lines starting with `//` (with or without space) will have their content ignored, but before/after text will still be applied.

 ### Replacement (Find & Replace)